PolyMC/PolyMC/README.md

 # Help & Support

 Feel free to create an issue if you need help.
-However, you might find it easier to ask on the Discord server.
+However, you might find it easier to ask in the Discord server.

 [![PolyMC Discord](https://img.shields.io/discord/923671181020766230?label=PolyMC%20Discord)](https://discord.gg/xq7fxrgtMP)